ShaneD20/Mu-Lang-Compiler/README.md

 -7 >= 2; 		// greater than or equal to

 ```
+## The ,, operator and ?
+In programming languages it's beneficial to express the end of a block of code or the end of an expression.
+In Mu ',,' is used to express the ending of either.
+The ? operator is used to denote a guard-clause protected by a boolean condition.
+In other programming languages this would be represented with a 'then' keyword.

 ## Logical Control Flow
 Mu has ternary statements “if-else”, “unless-else”.
-As a design choice else-if is not supported.
+Based on a condition they act as a guard clause for one or two outcomes.
+Note that else-if chaining is not possible in Mu.
 If a context is needed where one of several statements is true, Mu has a “when” statement.
-The "when" statement is similar to switch in C-like languages: it allows for multiple branching outcomes.
-A key difference is that the when statement can check for any conditional operator (= > < !~) etc.
+Shown further below.

 ```
 if 0 > 10 ?